clareaulab/clareau-lab-website-old/protocols/mitotracing/index.md

 {% include figure.html name="phageatac" image="images/researchpngs/phage-atac-wide.png" %}

 As phages are effectively a renewable resource after infection in bacteria, these reagents are ideal for large-scale experiments.
-Keep an eye on this assay as additional resources outlining nanobodies are developed.
+Keep an eye on this assay as additional resources descrbing nanobodies against more targets are developed, including in viral infections like SARS-CoV-2 as we show in the PHAGE-ATAC paper.

 Unless you have a specific reason to want the transcriptome (then use DOGMA-seq or MAESTER, below) or the surface proteome (then use ASAP-seq due to ease of commercially available reagents), we recommend mtscATAC-seq due to the ease and cost-efficiency of the workflow.

 Another extension of the mtscATAC-seq assay (though unrelated to our group) for the genotyping of targeted loci with single-cell chromatin accessibility [(GoT-ChA)](https://www.nature.com/articles/s41586-024-07388-y)